 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.

-Recipe slightly adapted from The Art & Soul of Baking by Cindy Mushet/Sur La Table, which continues to be one of my favorite go-to baking cookbooks!
+Recipe slightly adapted from The Art & Soul of Baking by Cindy Mushet/Sur La Table, which has long been one of my favorite baking cookbooks.
+Unfortunately it appears that this cookbook is no longer in print.